Ver: View Discovery in the Wild

 \subsubsection{\textbf{Complementary (C3)}}

-We union all complementary views.
-The complementarity of views depends on their key, as explained in Section~\ref{sec:engine}.
-In this experiment we consider the key that leads to the least reduction (worst case) and the key that leads to the largest reduction (best key).
+We union complementary views.
+The complementarity of views depends on their key.
+In this experiment, we consider the key that leads to the least reduction (worst case column) and the largest reduction (best key column).
+Table~\ref{tab:num_views_left} shows that unioning tables reduces the number of views in most queries.
+In the worst case, tables do not union with each other, as in the case of the WDC Q3.

-Table~\ref{tab:num_views_left} shows that in the best case, all the queries have many complementary views that can be unioned together, thus dramatically reducing the size of view choice space.
-In the worst case, all WDC queries, except Q2, do not have complementary views that can be unioned together, since the corresponding candidate key only yields contradictory views; the ChEMBL queries, however, can union a significant portion of complementary views irrespective of the candidate key.

 \mypar{Insights of C3} The reason WDC Q2 can union many complementary views even in the worst case is that all candidate PJ-views that share the same list of attributes, \textit{State} and \textit{Newspaper Title}, are joined by two tables using the join key \textit{State}; one join table containing the attribute \textit{Newspaper Title} is the same for all the views, while the other containing the attribute \textit{State} is different for each view.
 The join tables that are different have different coverage of \textit{State} values.
 Therefore, a lot of candidate PJ-views are complementary based on the candidate key \textit{State} (the worst case).